 Signs of stress and mental health challenges are not the same for every child or teen, but there are some common symptoms.

-fussiness and irritability, startling and crying more easily, and more difficult to console.
+fussiness and irritability, startling and crying more easily, and be more difficult to console.

-separation anxiety, seeming more clingy, withdrawn, or hesitant to explore.
+separation anxiety, seeming more clingy, socially withdrawn, hesitant to explore, and seeming to fear going outside.

 hitting, frustration, biting, and more frequent or intense tantrums.

 urgently expressed needs while seemingly unable to feel satisfied.

 conflict and aggression or themes like illness or death during play.